 The three stages of relapse explained

 Usually, a relapse will take place over three different stages, all of which will come with their unique challenges and problems.
-Having knowledge of the three stages of relapse is the best defense for relapse prevention.
+Having knowledge of the three stages of relapse is the best defense against relapse.
 One of our goals is to educate our clients on the three stages and what they can do to prevent this from happening.
-It’s important to know that your sobriety depends on you, and there’s a lot that you can do to prevent yourself from going through a setback after successfully completing an Inpatient rehab Florida program.
-The three stages are emotional relapse, mental relapse, and physical relapse.
+It’s important to know that your sobriety depends on you, and there’s a lot that you can do to prevent yourself from going through a setback after successfully going through the Partial Hospitalization Program Florida is proud to offer.

 The first stage of relapse is emotional relapse.
-During this phase, the individual has not yet picked up drugs or alcohol, and oftentimes has not even thought about using.
+During this phase, the individual has not yet picked up drugs or alcohol and often has not even thought about consuming it.
 In this phase, the individual will start to show self-destructive behaviors, such as lack of meeting attendance, poor eating habits, and unusual sleep patterns.
 Another indicator that a person is in the emotional relapse stage is sudden mood swings, anxiety, and anger.
-If the emotional relapse is not caught and treated, the individual will start the next phase which is the mental relapse.
+If the emotional relapse is not caught and treated, the individual will start the next phase, which is the mental relapse.

-At this time the individual still has yet to pick up drugs or alcohol.
-In this stage, the individual will start to struggle with the thoughts of picking up.
-While the individual may want to stay sober they will start to rationalize their usage.
+At this time, the individual still has yet to pick up drugs or alcohol.
+However, they will start to struggle with the thoughts of picking up.
+While the individual may want to stay sober, they will start to rationalize their usage.
 Warning signs of this stage are hanging out with their old acquaintances, hanging out at old places, glamorizing their usage, or making plans on how to pick up their drug or alcohol of choice.

 The final stage of this three-part process is the physical relapse.
 This occurs after the emotional and mental relapses have gone untreated, and the individual picks up a drug or drink.
 After experiencing an emotional and mental relapse and not addressing these issues, the usage of drugs or alcohol is unavoidable.